Canon T7i vs Leica D-LUX Typ 109

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the T7i).

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been around for much longer (launched in September 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the T7i is the clear winner of the match-up (17 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the T7i emerges as the winner of the contest (17 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.